Dakota Kai: Independent circuit (2007–2017)

-American independent promotions (2013–2016)
+In September 2011, she debuted in Sydney, Australia-based Pro Wrestling Alliance Australia (PWA Australia) for their annual PWWA show, where she defeated Kellie Skater.
+In August 2012, Evie became the first Impact Pro Wrestling NZ Women's Champion, defeating Britenay and Megan Fox in a triple threat match.
+A week later, she won the Interim PWWA Championship by defeating Jessie McKay in the finals.After Impact Pro Wrestling returned after a few months from folding in mid-2013, all the previous title holders were stripped of their championships.
 Evie made her debut for the all-female American promotion Shimmer Women Athletes at Volume 53 on 6 April 2013, participating in a five-way match which she lost to Christina Von Eerie and also included Yuu Yamagata, Kalamity, and Rhia O'Reilly.
 At Volume 54, Evie defeated Kimber Lee to pick up her first win for the promotion, but she was defeated by Mia Yim the next day at Volume 56.
+On 19 April 2013, Evie made her debut for Shine Wrestling at Shine 9, in a losing effort against Mercedes Martinez.
+Evie won the IPW New Zealand Women's Championship back in December 2013 and aligned herself with a new heel faction called 'The Investment'.

+Evie began 2014 in Japan, working on a three-month contract awarded to her through Pro Wrestling Zero1, and becoming the first female to receive such a contract.
 She competed in a losing effort against Hikaru Shida at Shimmer Volume 62 in April 2014.
 At Volumes 63 and 64, Evie defeated Rhia O'Reilly and Nicole Matthews, respectively.

-On 19 April 2013, Evie made her debut for Shine Wrestling at Shine 9, in a losing effort against Mercedes Martinez.
 At the Shine 18 iPPV on 20 April 2014, Evie and Skater lost to defending champions the Lucha Sisters (Leva Bates and Mia Yim) for the Shine Tag Team Championship.

 World Wonder Ring Stardom (2015–2016)

-On 6 December 2015, Evie made her debut for the Japanese World Wonder Ring Stardom promotion.
-In her first match she won the vacant Artist of Stardom Championship alongside Hiroyo Matsumoto and Kellie Skater.
+On 6 December 2015, Evie made her debut for the Japanese World Wonder Ring Stardom promotion, winning the vacant Artist of Stardom Championship alongside Hiroyo Matsumoto and Kellie Skater.
 They lost the title to Io Shirai, Kairi Hojo, and Mayu Iwatani in their third defense on 28 February 2016.

 WWE

 Early appearances (2015–2017)

-Crowley appeared on the 14 October 2015 episode of NXT as Evie, losing to the debuting Nia Jax.
-On 15 December 2016, Crowley signed a contract with WWE, and a few months later she was announced as a participant in the upcoming Mae Young Classic under the new ring name Dakota Kai.
-According to Crowley, she wanted her new ring name to be something that sounded tomboyish but still reflected her Samoan heritage.
+Crowley appeared on 14 October 2015 episode of NXT as Evie, losing to the debuting Nia Jax.
+On 15 December 2016, Crowley signed a contract with WWE, and in June 2017, she was announced as a participant in the upcoming Mae Young Classic under the new ring name Dakota Kai.
+According to Crowley, she wanted her new ring name to sound tomboyish but still reflect her Samoan heritage.
 The word Kai means sea in the Polynesian language, indicating her journey to get to WWE, and contrary to popular belief, is not a reference to Leilani Kai.
-Kai entered the tournament on 13 July, defeating Kavita Devi in the first round and Rhea Ripley in the second round, before being eliminated in the quarterfinals by Kairi Sane.
+Kai entered the tournament on 13 July, defeating Kavita Devi in the first round and Rhea Ripley in the second round, but was eliminated in the quarterfinals by Kairi Sane.